 Much like modafinil, adrafinil was first manufactured in the 1970s by a French pharmaceutical company called Lafon Laboratories.
 Adrafinil is a prodrug to modafinil, meaning your body metabolizes it and turns it into modafinil.
 Thus, hands down, adrafinil is as close to modafinil as it gets.

 Adrafinil is less potent than modafinil.
 You need around 300 mg to 600 mg of it to feel the same as just 200 mg of modafinil.
 But because your body converts one to the other, you can expect pretty much the same end results.
 There is also another small difference between modafinil and adrafinil or two you may want to be aware of, though nothing major.

 One of the biggest selling points of adrafinil is that it’s entirely legal.
-It’s also easy to get, especially online from reputable vendors like AbsorbYourHealth.
+It’s also easy and very inexpensive to get online.

 The original nootropic piracetam was first synthesized in 1964.
 It boosts cognition by increasing cholinergic neurotransmission.
 It also improves alertness by stimulating oxygen and glucose uptake in brain cells.